 1. INTRODUCTION

-Water is essentially connected to life without which there is no life.
-It is a common resource that is abundant in nature but not readily available to man in the form needed.
+Water is essentially connected to life without water there is no life.
+It is a common resource that is abundant in nature but not readily available to man with good quality.
 It is essential to man, animal and plants [1].
 It is critical because of its exceptional compound and actual properties.
 “Water is made up of two atoms of hydrogen and one atom oxygen” and because of the unique nature of binding; it is a solvent for many minerals and can be referred to as a universal solvent.
-It exists in three states; liquid, gas (at1000c) and solid (at freezing temperature of below 400c) [2].
+It exists in three states; liquid, gas (at100oc) and solid (at freezing temperature of below 40oc) [2].

-Water is one of the most essential needs for the continued existence of all living organisms on earth.
+Water is one of the most essential needs for survival of all living organisms on earth.

-It is one of the most fundamental requirements for the continued existence of all living life forms on the planet.
+It is one of the most fundamental requirements for all living life forms on the planet.
 The everyday exercises of all living creatures require water.

-In addition, “water has been traced to be one of the ways by which humans could be infected with various kinds of diseases.
-Some water borne diseases include typhoid fever, cholera, & bacillary dysentery.
+In addition, “water has been traced to be one of the most important vehicle by which humans could be infected with various kinds of diseases as typhoid fever, cholera, & bacillary dysentery.
 In waterborne infections, pathogens are usually spread by water contaminated with untreated or poorly treated sewage” [3].

-Based on its source, water can be divided into two: ground water and surface water” [4].
-“Both types of water can be exposed to contamination risks from agricultural, industrial and domestic activities, which may include many types of pollutants such as heavy metals, pesticides, fertilizes, hazardous chemicals and oils”.
+Based on its source, water can be divided into two types: ground water and surface water” [4].
+“Both types of water can be exposed to contamination risks from agricultural, industrial and domestic activities, which may be included many types of pollutants such as heavy metals, pesticides, fertilizes, hazardous chemicals and oils”.
 [5]

 The most common types of groundwater source are; Springs, Boreholes and Hand-dug wells.

 “Water supply and accessibility is goal 6 of the sustainable development goals (SDGs) and it aims at ensuring environmental sustainability” [6].
-Historically, efforts to ensure access to safe drinking and food processing water have been focused on the community based water sources [6].
+Historically, efforts to ensure access to safe drinking and food processing water have been focused on the community-based water sources [6].

 “Most regions of the developing nations are experiencing shortage of potable water supply as improved water sources are only limited to urban areas” [6].